 Volume 3 is divided into three sections consistent with the components of a new or expanded international crossing of the Detroit River as shown on Figure 1-1.
 These are plazas, crossings and routes.
-This document covers the plaza component of the crossing systems.
+This document covers the crossing component of the crossing systems.

-Figure 1-1 Components of New or Expanded International Crossing
+Figure 1-1